-The SunRiSE award ceremony Suntory Presents Beethoven's 9th with a Cast of 10,000 - Spreading the Joy of Singing Together Suntory Presents Beethoven's 9th with a Cast of 10,000 started as a commemorative event of the opening of the Osaka-jo Hall in 1983 which was held for the 40th time in 2022.
+The SunRiSE award ceremony 🧿 For more information, see Public Interest Incorporated Foundation Suntory Foundation for Life Sciences 🗗 Suntory Presents Beethoven's 9th with a Cast of 10,000 - Spreading the Joy of Singing Together Suntory Presents Beethoven's 9th with a Cast of 10,000 started as a commemorative event of the opening of the Osaka-Jo Hall in 1983 which was held for the 41th time in 2023.
 The Suntory Group has been a co-sponsor from the first time, the concert has become a seasonal event in December.
 The wide ranging event went beyond the borders of the region and surpassed generations with the participation of 10,000 people of all ages and nationalities with the expansion of the lesson venue as an opportunity to experience the joy of singing and the excellence of classical music.
-In 2011 to 2013, Tohoku venue, which was linked live with the Osaka-jo Hall, was also set as a part of an activity to support the recovery from the Great East Japan Earthquake.
-In 2014, 150 people from Iwate, Miyagi and Fukushima prefectures were invited to the Osaka-jo Hall.
+In 2011 to 2013, Tohoku venue, which was linked live with the Osaka-Jo Hall, was also set as a part of an activity to support the recovery from the Great East Japan Earthquake.
+In 2014, 150 people from Iwate, Miyagi and Fukushima prefectures were invited to the Osaka-Jo Hall.
 From 2017, in addition to television broadcasts, we have been providing LINE LIVE, a live broadcast for reaching more viewers.
-We also undertook a new challenge in 2020 by inviting people from throughout the country to participate by posting singing videos, in 2022, as 40th anniversary concert, over 10,000 songs ware collected from the Osaka-jo Hall, remote choir all over Japan, and posting singing videos from many countries.
+We also undertook a new challenge in 2020 by inviting people from throughout the country to participate by posting singing videos, in 2022, as 40th anniversary concert, over 10,000 songs ware collected from the Osaka-Jo Hall, remote choir all over Japan, and posting singing videos from many countries.
+Then, in 2023,10,000 Choirs gathered together for the first time in four years, at the Osaka-Jo Hall.